Loading...

 Log Details

-This section anchors each entry to a specific day, shift, site, and recorder so the rest of the data can be traced back to the right operating window.
+This section anchors the entry to a specific date, shift, and plant area so every record can be compared consistently.

 • Log Date (required)